xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 https://docs.pantheon.io/guides/git/git-config#clone-your-site-codebase

+Example:

 `git clone ssh://codeserver.dev.75e50b27-8f70-47d0-80c7-412596acb0f7@codeserver.dev.75e50b27-8f70-47d0-80c7-412596acb0f7.drush.in:2222/~/repository.git -b master ellisontechnologies`

 You will get ONLY the files used to customize Drupal 10.
 You will need to now install D10 in order to develop locally.

 https://docs.pantheon.io/drupal-from-dist#add-files-and-folders

+### --- @TODO: Test to see if below is needed.

 Enter the root directory of your repo.

+`cd ellisontechnologies`

 Then run ALL following Composer command line commands.

 Copy the upstream-configuration folder to your site: